hvanjerdz/archmoured/docs/index.md

 ![Mount_subvolumes.png](img/Mount_subvolumes.png)

-The recently created subvolumes must me mounted.
+The recently created subvolumes must be mounted.

 There are several options specified: